-In conjunction with Japanese movie studio Toho, the world’s first museum for everyone’s favorite disaster movie lizard opened on August 8 at the Nijigen no Mori amusement park on Awaji Island in Hyogo Prefecture.
+In conjunction with Japanese movie studio Toho, the world’s first theme park dedicated to everyone’s favorite disaster movie lizard opened on October 10th at the Nijigen no Mori amusement park on Awaji Island in Hyogo Prefecture.

 The museum features large-scale dioramas of scenes from Godzilla movies, with Godzilla stomping around and through some of his favorite haunts such as Tokyo Station, Otemachi, and Roppongi.
 Visitors can also check out the props from the movies—including the Godzilla suits used by the actors.
 Along with the many incarnations of Godzilla, his many enemies will be on display—including the giant bug Mothra and the robot Mechagodzilla.